Albert Uderzo, a creator of French hero Asterix, dies at 92

 The French press quoted family members as saying that Uderzo died of a heart attack in the Paris suburb of Neuilly.

-Asterix, portrayed as a short man always wearing a helmet with wings, was created in the early 1960s by Uderzo and Rene Goscinny.
-The character lived in a village in Gaul, present-day France, resisting Roman conquerors, along with his plump, inseparable friend Obelix.
+Asterix, portrayed as a short man with a droopy mustache always wearing a helmet with wings, was created in the early 1960s by Uderzo and Rene Goscinny.
+The character lived in a village in Gaul, present-day France, resisting Roman conquerors, along with his inseparable big-bellied friend, Obelix.

 “Albert Uderzo died in his sleep at his Neuilly home of a heart attack with no links to the coronavirus,” the French press quoted his son-in-law, Bernard de Choisy, as saying.
 “He had been very tired for several weeks.”

+French Culture Minister Franck Riester said that Uderzo “found the magic potion,” referring to his spirit, craftsmanship and long hours of work.
+Riester may also have been making a reference to the famous magic potion in the Asterix series, which gave the hero and his fellow villagers temporary superhuman strength.

+“Supreme nobility, he accepted that his heroes survive him for the happiness of the public,” Riester said.

-Uderzo initially illustrated the characters created along with writer Renee Goscinny.
-After Goscinny's death in 1977, Uderzo also took over the comic book's writing duties.
+Uderzo initially illustrated the characters created along with writer Rene Goscinny.
+Together, they created 24 comic books.
+After Goscinny's death in 1977, Uderzo also took over the comic books' writing duties, deciding to continue without his creative partner.

+Goscinny's daughter, Anne, called the two men “brothers” and praised Uderzo's “courage” for continuing without his collaborator.

+“They were as different as fire and water, but they lived something that few among us could live,” she told the French daily Le Parisien.
+“They were the kind of friends you don't often have in life.”

-A spin-off theme park outside Paris draws tens of thousands of fans of the iconic resistance hero and his mighty sidekick, Obelix.
+Asterix-based spinoffs include movies and a theme park outside Paris that draws tens of thousands of fans of the iconic resistance hero and his mighty sidekick, Obelix.